manognyaa/crio_frontend/README.md

 # crio_frontend
-# i havew just created a basic site since i have no idea about the deployment i have small site
+# i have just created a basic site since i have no idea about howto create backend so i have made a small site